-The South Sound Military & Communities Partnership facilitates regional planning efforts for Joint Base Lewis-McChord (JBLM).
+South Sound Military & Communities Partnership (SSMCP) facilitates regional planning efforts for Joint Base Lewis-McChord (JBLM).
 The partnership consists of cities, counties, business, education, and state agencies, working together with JBLM to meet the needs of the military and the communities.

 Being the second-largest employer in the State of Washington, JBLM provides economic benefits to the South Puget Sound region.
 In return, Lacey and other surrounding communities enhance the quality of life for military personnel and families by building quality neighborhoods, infrastructure, schools, recreation opportunities, and services.

 The South Sound Military & Communities Partnership was born out of a collaborative planning process, the Joint Base Lewis-McChord (JBLM) Growth Coordination Plan, to support and guide development of the military presence in the South Puget Sound region.
 A steering committee—with representation from Lacey—filters ongoing military-related matters and directs them to the appropriate community resources.
 Visit the SSMCP website for more information.